Northeastern is proud to offer the Foundation Year program to recognize the incredible talent of students in the City of Boston.

 Have questions about Foundation Year?
 Check out our FAQs!

-Students who reside in the City of Boston and meet the university’s selective admission criteria are eligible to start their time at Northeastern in Foundation Year.
-Graduates from Boston high schools, GED certificate holders who live in Boston, and students enrolled in METCO programs are eligible for Foundation Year.
+Students who reside in the City of Boston and meet the university’s admission criteria are eligible for Foundation Year.
+Graduates from Boston high schools, GED certificate holders who live in Boston, and students enrolled in METCO programs are also eligible for Foundation Year.

-Interested students should apply to Northeastern by the January 1st application deadline using the Common Application or Coalition Application.
-The Undergraduate Admissions Office selects students who are deemed good candidates in the general admission pool.
-They are then admitted to Northeastern through the Foundation Year pathway.
+Interested students should apply to Northeastern by the January 1 application deadline using the Common Application or Coalition Application.
+The Undergraduate Admissions Office selects students who are deemed strong candidates for the university based on academic performance, involvement in their communities, and additional admissions criteria.
+Students selected for the Foundation Year program will be admitted to Foundation Year which takes place during their first year of college.

 Classes are taught by Foundation Year faculty and are designed to meet core requirements at Northeastern, and/or are courses that are required to transfer into selected majors at Northeastern.
-Subjects range from Chemistry to College English and are typically taught between the hours of 9am-5pm.
-In our cohort model, Foundation Year students only take courses with other members of their cohort.
+Foundation Year students only take courses with other members of their cohort which are taught by dedicated Foundation Year faculty.

 - Bouvé College of Health Sciences